Explore health content from A to Z.

 Comes back and is not relieved by your usual dose of nitroglycerin.

-Occurs with weakness, dizziness, fainting, heavy sweating, or nausea or vomiting.
+Occurs with weakness, dizziness, fainting, heavy sweating, nausea, or vomiting.

 Lasts longer than 5 minutes.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR